MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/java-standalone-sampling-overrides.md

 }
 ```

-### Suppress collecting telemetry for some Java methods
+### Suppress collecting telemetry for a Java method

 We are going to add a span to a Java method and remove this span with sampling override.